mozilla/elasticutils/docs/mappingtype.rst

 =====================

-:py:class:`elasticutils.MappingType` lets you centralize concerns regarding documents you're storing in your ElasticSearch index.
+:py:class:`elasticutils.MappingType` lets you centralize concerns regarding documents you're storing in your Elasticsearch index.

 Lets you tie business logic to search results